-Non-Licensed Vehicle Operation with Encroachment on Limited Access Highways (Figure TTC-10.1)
+Non-Licensed Vehicle Operation with Encroachment on Limited Access Highways Treatment Two (Figure TTC-10.2B)

-Moving/Mobile Operations on Limited Access Highways (Single Lane Closure) (Figure TTC-11.1)
+Typical Traffic Control Moving/Mobile Operations on Limited Access Highways (Single Lane Closure) (Figure TTC-11.2)

-- 1. Each vehicle involved in the moving/mobile operation shall be equipped with at least one high-intensity amber rotating, flashing or oscillating light.
-Illuminated flashing arrows on the advance warning vehicles shall be Type C (96" x 48"), and on the work operations vehicle a Type B (60" x 30") or Type C. - 2.
-Vehicle hazard warning signals shall not be used instead of the vehicle's high-intensity amber rotating, flashing, or oscillating lights.
-Vehicle hazard warning signals can be used to supplement high-intensity amber rotating, flashing, or oscillating lights.

-- 3. If the work operations vehicle is a motorized piece of equipment, such as a motor grader, grade-all, etc., the illuminated flashing arrow may be deleted. - 4.
+- 1. Each vehicle involved in the moving/mobile operation shall be equipped with at least one highintensity amber rotating, flashing or1 oscillating light.
+Illuminated flashing arrows on the advance warning vehicles shall be Type C (96'' x 48''), and on the work operations vehicle a Type B (60'' x 30'') or Type C. - 2.
+Vehicle hazard warning signals shall not be used instead of the vehicle's high-intensity amber rotating, flashing, or1 oscillating lights.
+Vehicle hazard warning signals can be used to supplement high-intensity amber rotating, flashing, or1 oscillating lights. - 3.
+Each vehicle involved in the moving operation shall have radio communication between vehicles. - Option: - 4.
+If the work operations vehicle is a motorized piece of equipment, such as a motor grader, grade-all, etc., the illuminated flashing arrow may be deleted. - 5.
 The static warning sign and arrow board may be replaced with a vehicle-mounted CMS with a minimum character height of 10".
-The arrow display using a CMS may be a Type B. Arrow direction and lane designation may change as needed.
+The arrow display using a vehicle-mounted CMS may be a Type B. Arrow direction and lane designation may change as needed.

-- 5. Shadow Vehicle 1 shall travel along the paved shoulder with either a flashing arrow, or a portable changeable message sign with 18" high characters advising of the operation ahead (LINE PAINTING AHEAD), and lane closure information (RIGHT LANE CLOSED, MERGE LEFT).
-Shadow Vehicle 2, with a truck-mounted attenuator (TMA), shall either straddle the edgeline, partially on the shoulder and partially in the lane, or travel fully in the travel lane.
-Shadow Vehicle 3, with a TMA, shall be in the travel lane. - 6.
-If Shadow Vehicle 1 cannot run completely on the shoulder out of the travel lane and would be partially in the travel lane, it shall be equipped with either a truck-mounted attenuator or follow option in Note 7.
+- 6. Shadow Vehicle 1 shall travel along the paved shoulder with either a flashing arrow, or a portable changeable message sign with 18" high characters advising of the operation ahead (LINE PAINTING AHEAD), and lane closure information (RIGHT LANE CLOSED, MERGE LEFT). - 7.
+If Shadow Vehicle 1 cannot run completely on the shoulder out of the travel lane and would be partially in the travel lane, it shall be equipped with either a truck-mounted attenuator or follow option in Note 9. - Shadow Vehicle 2 shall travel the edgeline, partially on the shoulder and partially in the lane, or travel fully in the travel lane.
+Shadow Vehicle 3 shall travel fully in the travel lane.2 Guidance: - 9.
+For inside lane closure operations when Shadow Vehicle 1 cannot run completely on the shoulder, it should be placed on the opposite shoulder a minimum of 1⁄2 mile prior to Shadow Vehicle 2 and be equipped with a vehicle-mounted CMS.
+Messages should warn of the mobile operation ahead (LEFT LANE CLOSED AHEAD and SLOW MOVING WORK) with no arrow designation.2